 - Diving physiology (physiological and

-world of whales, they are still capable of impressive underwater
+the world of whales, they are still capable of impressive

-they dive to about 20m (66ft) though the deepest recorded
+Typically they dive to about 20m (66ft) though the deepest

-than 10 minutes, but have been measured at more than 17.
+for less than 10 minutes, but have been measured at more

 - Collapsing the lungs when diving